- Are refunds available? Your race entry fee is non-refundable and bib numbers are not transferable to other runners. No exceptions.

 How can I volunteer?
 We need your help!
 Click here to find out how to volunteer.
 All volunteers receive an official volunteer t-shirt, post-race refreshments and an all-around great experience!

 GENERAL WEEKEND INFORMATION

 Can my friends & family come to the weekend events?
 Absolutely!
-The Health & Fitness Expo are open to the public.
+The Health & Wellness Expo is open to the public.
 On race day, family and friends are encouraged to cheer at multiple locations along the course.
 Check out the Entertainment and Spectator webpages for more information.
 Friends and family are encouraged to enjoy the “Finish Festival” and help their loved one celebrate after the race!